jboss-developer/jboss-picketlink-quickstarts/picketlink-federation-saml-sp-idp-chooser/README.md

 -----------

 This example demonstrates the use of *PicketLink Federation* SAML v2.0 support to setup an application as a Service Provider in *JBoss Enterprise Application Platform 6* or *WildFly*.

+This service provider allows users to choose between IdPs when they try to access it for the first time.

 It provides a minimal configuration to enable your application as a Service Provider, accordingly with the SAML v2.0 specification.
 A Service Provider is an application that participates in a Single Sign-On as a relying party.
 It relies on the Identity Provider to authenticate users and issue SAML Assertions, which will be used by the Service Provider to authenticate the user locally.